lithops-cloud/lithops/docs/source/compute_config/azure_vms.md

 lithops logs poll
 ```

-The master and worker VMs contains the Lithops service logs in `/tmp/lithops/service.log`
+The master and worker VMs contain the Lithops service logs in `/tmp/lithops-root/service.log`

 You can login to the master VM and get a live ssh connection with: